bhupesshhh/Hangman-Game-/README.md

-Welcome to this beginner python gam called- Hangman Game!!!
+Welcome to this beginner python game called- Hangman Game!!!
 This is a sinple pygame based game built on python.

 ## Game Syntax: